magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 github_link: cloud/trouble/pro-env-management.md
 ---

-For existing Pro plans, you previously had to access Staging and Production environments using SSH access to enter CLI commands.
-We have added additional features to the [Project Web Interface]({{page.baseurl}}cloud/project/project-webint-basic.html) to directly manage these environments without SSH.
+For existing Pro plans, you previously had to access Staging and Production environments using SSH access or entering tickets.
+We have added additional features to the [Project Web Interface]({{page.baseurl}}cloud/project/project-webint-basic.html) to directly manage these environments without SSH for specific options.
 To add these environments to the Project Web Interface, you need to complete a few preparation steps and enter a ticket.

 All new projects already include these features.